 Robert has been associated with the research, development, and application of reservoir simulators, reservoir engineering, and production technology throughout his career with Gulf Oil Corporation, Chevron, and Scientific Software-Intercomp, and Tigress.

-CHRISTINA M. PAUL P. Eng is a Director of Energi Simulation and Manager, Reservoir Engineering – Permian Region for Apache Corporation, based in Midland TX.
+CHRISTINA M. PAUL P. Eng is a Director of Energi Simulation and former VP Resource Development at Apache Corporation in the Permian Region.

 Christina holds a Bachelor’s Degree in chemical engineering from the University of Saskatchewan.
 She is a practicing member of the Association of Professional Engineers and Geoscientists of Alberta, and also a member of the Society of Petroleum Engineers Canadian and Permian Basin Chapters.